Twingate-Labs/Twingate-CLI/README.md

 ## How to use it

 1. Clone this repository
+2. Install pandas for python (pip install pandas)
-2. Authenticate (you can pass a Session Name or let it generate one at random):
+3. Authenticate (you can pass a Session Name or let it generate one at random):

 ```
 python ./tgcli.py auth login -r "https://xxxx.twingate.com/api/graphql/" -a "my twingate API token"